-As far as Tuscany Region is concerned, as early as 2004 it included in the general principles of its Statute and 'without prejudice to constitutional principles, the introduction of the right to vote in local elections for immigrants'.
-In addition to experimenting with the tool of the Advisory Boards and the Migrant's Council in different municipalities and provinces, to stimulate the desire to participate present in society, the Region approved Law 69/2007 with the aim of enhancing the civic spirit of the territory, in order to contribute to increasing the quality of collective decisions.
+As far as the Region of Tuscany is concerned, as early as 2004 it has included in its Statute, among its general principles, the promotion 'with respect to constitutional principles, (of)the extension of the right to vote to immigrants'.
+In addition to experimenting with the tool of the Advisory Boards and the Migrant's Council in different municipalities and provinces, to stimulate the participatory ferment of society, the Region approved Law 69/200746 with the aim of enhancing the civic spirit of the territory, in order to contribute to increasing the quality of collective decisions.
 This legislation promotes the active involvement of individuals, entities, groups, parties, and associations in the elaboration of regional and local policies, expressing the clear institutional will to introduce forms of participatory and deliberative democracy to nurture the legitimacy of institutions.
 Citizens, migrants, or stateless persons who are resident in the territory or temporarily present in Tuscany for study or work can take part in participatory processes.
 The opening of processes to nonnationals as well, whether resident or not, is seen as a symptom of awareness of regional multiculturalism.
 The participation of nonnationals encourages their social and political inclusion, allowing the visibility of their needs and interests.
-ANCI (National Agency of Italian Municipalities) has actively supported this "bottom-up" push, asking the Parliament to pass a bill entitled Norms for Political and Administrative Participation and the Right to Elect without Discrimination of Citizenship and Nationality, aimed at foreigners who have been https://www.regione.toscana.it/documents/10180/11537824/Legge%20regionale%20N.69%20del%202007/e782eb5 a-8787-4647-acb6-518b6c56cf8e residents for five years (Giovannetti and Perin 2012).
+ANCI (National Agency of Italian Municipalities) has actively supported this "bottom-up" push, asking the Parliament to pass a bill entitled Norms for Political and Administrative Participation and the Right to Elect without Discrimination of Citizenship and Nationality, aimed at foreigners who have been residents for five years (Giovannetti and Perin 2012).
 The text of the law drafted by ANCI was later re-proposed as part of the "L'Italia sono anch'io" 2015 campaign, a broad mobilization promoted by a plurality of civil society organizations, which through committees established throughout the country collected signatures to present the text as a popular initiative bill, along with another text, concerning the recognition of citizenship to children born in Italy to legally resident immigrants.
 The continued closure of institutional participation spaces to non-EU immigrants thus introduces an internal differentiation within the population of foreign citizens residing in Italy, attributing the right to vote, with the exclusion of political elections, only to EU citizens.